Fostering Enterprise Conversations Around Data on Collaboration Platforms

 \subsection{Data Analysis}

 We analyzed the artifacts generated during the workshop along with transcribed conversations with participants using a hybrid thematic analysis approach~\cite{hybridThematicAnalysis,braun2006thematic}.
 Our initial themes were derived from prior work examining enterprise data communication (\eg~\cite{crisan2021,tory2021datavoice,kandel2012}): content flexibility, time management, origins of viewing and creation, and interaction between users.
-We deductively analyzed our data using these initial themes, inductively identifying new themes and connecting to initial themes, eventually arriving at a set of design requirements.
+We deductively analyzed our data using these initial themes and inductively identified new themes (\eg~communication goals, telemetry viewers), eventually arriving at a set of design requirements.
 The first author led the transcript coding effort and wrote initial excerpts about the codes.
 As we met with the participants, we (the authors) discussed and updated the codes and excerpts.
 Later, we consolidated our codes and excerpts into structured narratives.